kosli-dev/cli/docs.kosli.com/content/integrations/sonar.md

 - `sonar.analysis.kosli_attestation=<YourAttestationName>`
     - The name you want to give to the attestation.
 If not provided, a default name "sonar" is used.
 - `sonar.analysis.kosli_artifact_fingerprint=<YourArtifactFingerprint>`
     - The fingerprint of the artifact you want the attestation to be attached to.
+Requires that the artifact has already been reported to Kosli.

 ## Testing the integration

 To test the webhook once configured, simply scan a project in SonarCloud or SonarQube.
-If successful, the results of the scan will be attested to the relevant Flow and Trail as a sonar attestation.
+If successful, the results of the scan will be attested to the relevant Flow and Trail (and artifact, if applicable) as a sonar attestation. <br>
-If the webhook fails, please check that you have passed the parameters to the scanner correctly.
+If the webhook fails, check that you have passed the parameters to the scanner correctly, and that the flow name and artifact fingerprint are valid.